 - Leasing/Hire purchase

-The objectives of open banking framework in Nigeria are as follows:
+The objectives of the open banking framework in Nigeria are as follows:

-- To make an enabling regulatory environment for provision of innovative and customer-centric financial services through the safe utilisation and exchange data and services;
+- To make an enabling regulatory environment for the provision of innovative and customer-centric financial services through the safe utilization and exchange of data and services;

-- To define risk based data access levels and products categorisations towards effective management of risk within the operation of open API;
+- To define risk-based data access levels and products categorizations towards effective management of risk within the operation of open API;

 - To stipulate baseline requirements and standards for the exchange of information and services among participants within the financial services sector;